RADAR-base/RADAR-Overview/RADAR-Style-Guide.md

 ### Building
 #### Build Steps
-This will list the steps necessary to build the repository.
+This section is optional, for repositories that can be built will list the steps necessary to build the repository.

 #### Environments Used
 If relevant, this section should describe the systems on which this repository has been validated to run including OS and OS version.